|Nutrition Facts (per serving)|

 Stir in lemon juice.

-In another bowl, beat egg whites and salt to form soft peaks.
+In a medium bowl, beat egg whites and salt to form soft peaks.

 Gently fold beaten egg whites into cream cheese mixture until incorporated and white streaks are no longer visible.

-Cool cheesecakes in muffin tins.
-Then remove from tins and chill in refrigerator until ready to serve.
+Cool cheesecakes completely in the muffin pan.
+Remove the cheesecakes from the pan and chill in refrigerator until ready to serve, about 2 hours.

 Before serving, remove muffin liners and top with pie filling.